Seed Awards in Humanities and Social Science

 We will review:

-- your track record as a researcher, relative to your career stage, and your potential to lead a research programme in the future
+- your track record as a researcher, relative to your career stage

 - the suitability of your research environment.